michaelbzhu/mnist_flow_matching/README.md

 ## ideas for further experiments
 - try a harder dataset than MNIST to see if perf gap widens between DiT and UNet
+- try training the model to do ε-prediction (diffusion) rather than velocity prediction (flow matching)